-As of June 2016, I am an Associate Fellow of the Higher Education Academy for teaching and learning support in higher education.
+As of June 2016, I am certified as an Associate Fellow of the Higher Education Academy for teaching and learning support in higher education.

 In Autumn 2013, I co-led a seminar of the Masters-level module 'Problems and Modes in Postcolonial Literature (EN904)', using material from my PhD research.
 The MA students were taught about a Caribbean novel, Patrick Chamoiseau's Texaco.

 - Mentor for MA students wishing to apply for further studies, Dept of English and Comparative Literary Studies, University of Warwick (2014-15)

 - Chair of Organising Committee, 10th Anniversary Postgraduate Symposium, Dept of English and Comparative Literary Studies, University of Warwick (Jan - May 2014, 22-23 May 2014)

 - Finalist, InkTears Short Story Competition (Apr 2013)